phoopee3/creating-blocks-using-acf/Using Advanced Custom Fields to Create Custom Blocks.md

 ));
 ```

-^ To get around this issue of having the block be empty when first loaded, I like to set the mode to be edit.
+^ To get around this issue of having the block be empty when first loaded, I like to set the `mode` to be `edit`.

 ---